 Welcome to Year 3

-A very warm welcome back to the spring term in year 3.
+A very warm welcome back to the Summer Term in year 3.

 We are looking forward to hearing all your news!

-Our PE slots for the spring term will be on a Tuesday and a Thursday.
+Our PE slots for the first half of the Summer Term will be on a Tuesday and a Thursday.
 We are hoping to swim on a Thursday.
 Tuesdays will be the Year 3/4 bubble's day in the Hall so we will have a small assembly that morning and the use of the Hall for PE in the afternoon.
-As we will not be in school uniform to start the year, the children will need to be in suitable clothing for doing PE on the days they have it and please be aware we will be outside when possible so layers are good.
+As we will now be back in school uniform it is important to wear suitable clothing and footwear for PE days.
 Earrings must be taken out for PE and we would thoroughly recommend not wearing them on days when there is PE.

 - Please note that Gym and Dance inside will be done in bare feet unless there is a medical need for shoes to be worn in which case a letter detailing this will be required.

 - We remind you that children are expected to set a good example and look smart at all times.
-This remains the case even without the school uniform requirement at present.
 Hair should be tied back with plain hair ties and clips of a colour which blends in with school uniform.
 Ear studs are permitted as the only type of jewellery but nothing else.
+Children should write Home Learning tasks and any reminders in their Home Learning Diary every day.
+If there is no Home Learning they should write “No HL” so parents know they haven’t just forgotten to write it down!
+Please sign the diaries over the weekend as these will be checked on Monday each week.
+This is an excellent way to communicate too, so feel free to send any non-urgent messages using it.
+Diaries should be in school every day.

-Pencil Cases - Pencil cases will not be required in school as per the message at the end of the summer term.
+Pencil Cases - Pencil cases will continue to not be required in school.
 Please send your child in with the equipment they need and we will then provide a ziplock wallet for them to store their equipment in.
 This makes wiping down of equipment far easier so we thank you for your help with this.
 Whilst we have spares, we please ask that your child has all the equipment needed and spares as we want to minimise the amount of sharing of resources where possible.

 Finally, please communicate with us as it is important that your child is happy in school and making good progress.
 This is more difficult than normal in the current climate but please contact the office via phone or email and we will ring back as soon as possible.